arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * When would you apply horizontal scaling and when vertical scaling?
 * When is a cache not useful or even dangerous?
 * What's new in CPUs since the 80s, and how does it affect programming?
-* In which part of the lifecycle performace should be taken in consideration, and how?
+* In which part of the lifecycle performance should be taken in consideration, and how?
 * How could a Denial of Service arise not maliciously but for a design or architectural problem?